dfrnt-labs/terminusdb-docs-static/src/app/docs/read-documents-with-woql/page.md

 ```

 This find a `People` document, makes sure it has the label `\"Boosk\"` and then reads the document into the variable `doc`.
-    TerminusCMS projects.
+    TerminusDB projects.
   og_image: https://assets.terminusdb.com/docs/woql-read-documents.png
 media: []
 ---

-> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on TerminusCMS.
+> To use this HowTo, first [clone the Star Wars demo](/docs/clone-a-demo-terminuscms-project/) into your team on DFRNT TerminusDB cloud.
 You will then have access to the data needed for this tutorial.

 You can read a document after finding the document id as follows: